melanator/Anki-Goodies/Decks/Spanish/README.md

 ## Ultimate Spanish Conjugation

-## This fork adds audio for each card
+## This fork adds audio for each card <br>Download deck with audio or follow instructions below to add

 ![Audio](./screenshots/card_wth_audio.PNG)

 Added new field added to generate MP3 audio by AwesomeTTS addin within Anki application